electrode-io/module-dev/README.md

 ## [TypeScript] Support

-If you boostraped your project without [TypeScript], but then want to add it later, you can run the `typescript` build task any time:
+If you boostrapped your project without [TypeScript], but then want to add it later, you can run the `typescript` build task any time:

 ```sh
 npx clap typescript